TLC Image Annotation Tool

 ⚠️ Important Notes:

-• Image Quality: Use clear, well-lit TLC plate photos
+• Image quality matters: Use a clear, well-lit TLC image for the best detection results

-• Reference Lines: Min line = starting point, Max line = solvent front
+• Reference lines define the calculation: Min line = origin, Max line = solvent front

-• Spot Center: Click the center of each spot for accurate measurements
+• Spot placement matters: Click the center of each spot for the most accurate RF values

-• Data Validation: Review RF values - they should be between 0 and 1
+• Validate the output: RF values should generally fall between 0 and 1

 📊 RF Values Analysis Results